pankalos/capstone-observatory/README.md

 capstone-observatory5/src/main/scala/observatory/

-Please Note that i have only finished the 1st milestone, so only the:
+Please Note that i am on the 2nd milestone, so only the:

 Extraction.scala
+Visualization.scala

-is ready for review.
+are ready for review.
 More coming soon...